gustavodsantana23/tasty/README.md

   ```
 - **PUT**  `/recipes/{id}` - Updates a recipe - The parameters follows the **POST** pattern
 - **DELETE** `/recipes/{id}` - Delete a recipe

+## Testing
+To execute the test rotines you should enter the following command:
+`$ bundle exec rspec`